biswadeep-sarkar/form-tool-skeleton/README.md

 ```

 ### Step 2:
-Create .env file and setup the database connection.
-You can run this command in the root directory!
+Copy .env file, you can run this command in the root directory

 For Windows :
 ```